Gimi818/InsuranceCompany/README.md

 The client is eligible for a 5% discount on OC and a 2% discount on AC when insuring an additional vehicle.
 The maximum discount for OC insurance is 40%, and for AC insurance, it is 25%.

 In the subsequent step, the application generates an individual policy for the client.
-The policy includes a unique name, policy type, start and end dates, and the corresponding insurance price.
+The policy includes a unique name, policy type, start and end dates, and the corresponding insurance price .

 I used a My SQL database to implement the relationships in the database.
 The application is deployed on Docker and has an implemented swagger.